doc1oo/HelloClapHost/README.md

 # HelloClapHost

 HelloClapHost is a simplest CLAP host samples for beginners like a "Hello world".
-It can only play the notes Do Re Mi Fa So La Si Do using the CLAP plug-in sound source.
+It can only play the notes Do Re Mi using the CLAP plug-in sound source.
 Now supports Windows only.

-Also it omits all error handling, detailed settings, and extended functions, so you will need to refer to the official samples to put it into practical use.
+Because it omits all error handling, detailed settings, and extended functions, so you will need to refer to the official samples to put it into practical use.

 * clap https://github.com/free-audio/clap
 * clap-info https://github.com/free-audio/clap-info